 Richard took the lead in developing this space into a colourful little garden and play space producing a good crop of apples, pears and strawberries.
 He collaborated with design students from Camberwell College of Art who in 2014 created seating, tables and a wall for chalk murals.
 Lend Lease closed this garden in September 2016, though a little of the planting survived their landscaping and thrives today.

 Paul had been working with residents of the Newington Estate in spring 2015 (see Facebook photo album) to rejuvenate some planters by their hall.
 Following a murder of a young boy within the estate grounds in September several local residents expressed a desire for a positive action of memorial within the estate.
 By collaborating with residents from adjacent estates, United St Saviour’s charity, Southwark Council and developer Lend Lease Mobile Gardeners delivered the marketing, organisation and led the gardening on the day.
 About fifty people planted three thousands daffodil bulbs in swathes across the estate on 22 November 2015.

-Paul McGann is currently running Grow Tottenham and is still also involved in some projects around Elephant and Castle as Grow Elephant.
+Paul McGann is currently running Grow Tottenham.
 Richard Reynolds maintains an interest in Elliott's Row Pocket Park with Mobile Gardeners and is also an activist gardener as founder of GuerrillaGardening.org.